 DraftKings Casino extends the opportunity to permanently self-exclude from playing on the platform.
 Reaching out to DraftKings Casino support with an email subject line of “Permanent Self-Exclusion” will permanently close your casino account.

 Other Resources On West Virginia Gambling

-West Virginia Gambling FAQ
+West Virginia Online Casinos FAQ

 Yes.
 West Virginia is home to five casinos.
 Four of these operate as racinos (casino and horse or greyhound racing venues) in addition to the Casino Club at Greenbrier.